-Make sure the parking brake is set, turn off the engine, and take the key with you.
-Turn on headlights (low beams) and four-way emergency flashers, and get out of the vehicle.
+Be safe, make sure the parking brake is set, turn off the engine, and take the key with you so no one else can start the vehicle.
+Turn on headlights (low beams) and 4-way flashers, and get out.

-Step 5: Do Walkaround Inspection
+STEP 5: DO WALK-AROUND INSPECTION

-Go to front of vehicle and check that low beams are on and both of the four-way flashers are working.

-Push dimmer switch and check that high beams work.

-Turn off headlights and four-way emergency flashers.

-Turn on parking, clearance, side-marker, and identification lights.

-Turn on right turn signal, and start walk-around inspection.
+- Go to front of vehicle and check that low beams are on and both of the 4-way flashers are working. - Push dimmer switch and check that high beams work. - Turn off headlights and 4-way, hazard warning flashers. - Turn on parking, clearance, side-marker and identification lights. - Turn on right turn signal, and start walk-around inspection.